-In the 19th century, a renewed interest in old ruins set in romantic natural settings motivated poets, painters and musicians to visit Střekov Castle.
-Goethe declared the view from the property’s perch above the Elbe to be the most beautiful in Central Europe.
-Richard Wagner’s sojourn in the Castle is said to have inspired him to write his opera Tannhäuser.
+In the 19th century, a renewed interest in old ruins set in Romantic, natural settings motivated poets, painters, and musicians to visit Střekov Castle.
+Goethe declared the views from the property to be the most beautiful in Central Europe.
+Richard Wagner’s sojourn in the castle is also said to have inspired him to write his opera Tannhäuser.

 Like other Lobkowicz properties, Střekov Castle was confiscated by the Nazi regime and later by the Communist government.
 The property was restituted to the family in the early 1990s.

-Today, Střekov Castle contains an historical exhibition that includes reproductions of guns and knights' armor, drawings and pictures of the property, as well as a scale wooden model of the Castle complex.
-Periodic temporary exhibits are also organized each year.
+Today, Střekov Castle contains an historical exhibition that includes reproductions of guns and knights' armor, drawings and pictures of the property, as well as a scale wooden model of the castle complex.
+Periodic temporary exhibits, festivals, and children’s programs are also organized throughout the year.